antonyyyman/LinkSentinel/README.md

 WEIGHT_LONG_URL = 10 # Long URLs can be an indicator of malicious link but not always THRESHOLD_PHISHING = 70
 ```

-> *Weights are empirical and subject to tuning as more samples are collected.*

 ## Conclusion